 The content of the traineeship abroad should be previously agreed on with the programme manager of your studies at UT or with the traineeship supervisor at UT and host institution.
 To this effect a trilateral training agreement must be entered into.
 You can only apply for a grant to do your traineeship abroad if the traineeship is credited in fulfilling the study programme of UT.

 Exceptional are the physiotherapy students who candidate to the traineeship grant through the student exchange competition due to the contracts with partneruniversities.
 In this case students have to compete once a year for study exchange grant under the terms and conditions of student exchange (http://www.ut.ee/en/studies/studyabroad/erasmus/erasmus-student-exchange), but instead of learning agreement, they will submit a training agreement.

 Every semester there is a deadline for submitting documents for Erasmus grant for the next semester.
-In autumn semester you can apply the grant for springsemester and in springsemester for the next autumnsemester or academic year.
+In autumn semester you can apply the grant in spring semester and in spring semester for the next autumn semester.

-Running grant competition for spring/summer 2016 and the next academic year 2016/17 is open until June 2016.
+At the same time we also accept applications on a rolling basis for spring/summer 2017.
 There must be at least one month between submitting the application and documents and the beginning of traineeship abroad period.

 - Erasmus traineeship grant application;

 - Erasmus Training Agreement and Guidelines for filling in the Training Agreement;

 - Transcript of Records from UT (with an average grade; in English, original); Master's and PhD level students must also submit a Diploma Supplement (in English) on the previous study level;